jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.
+Real magic in relationships means an absence of judgement of others.
-- Aristotle
+- Wayne Dyer

-Updated on: [9/22/2022]
+Updated on: [9/23/2022]
 <!-- #quoteEnd -->
 </pre>